Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Social Welfare Functions

 \section{Social Welfare Functions}

 We consider social welfare functions, where the input for an aggregation method is a set of $n$ linear orders and the output of an aggregation method is another linear order.
-The relevant metric space is the set of all permutations $X=S_z$ over a set of $z$ underlying alternatives, equipped with the metric induced by swaps of consecutive alternatives (other options are natural for future study).
+A relevant metric space in this setting is the set of all permutations $X=S_z$ over a set of $z$ underlying alternatives, equipped with the metric $d$ induced by swaps of consecutive alternatives (other options are natural for future study).

+\begin{observation} For the application to social welfare functions $L_p$ aggregation for any $1\leq p \leq \infty$ always exists but are not always unique.
+Condorcet aggregation does not always exist. \end{observation}

+\begin{proof} Being the minimum of a continuous function over a compact domain, the existence of $L_p$ aggregation in this setting is guaranteed.
+To see why they are not unique, consider a finite set of alternatives $A$ and $|A|!$ voters, each of which corresponds to a different permutation over $A$.
+By symmetry considerations, $L_p(V) = A$ for every $1\leq p \leq \infty$.